Battle in the Valley (2023): Main event

 The main event was for the IWGP World Heavyweight Championship contested between Kazuchika Okada and Hiroshi Tanahashi.
 In the early stages, Tanahashi targeted Okada's knee.
 Tanahashi countered the Rainmaker into a ripcord lariat.
 As Tanahashi was looking for High Fly Flow, Okada blocked it into a dropkick, delivered an enzeguri, the Cobra Flowsion and the Rainmaker for the victory.
 After the match, Okada proposed that he and Tanahashi join back together to challenge for the tag team championship.
 As he was addressing the crowd, Moné came out and also thanked San Jose.
 Okada and Moné posed with the titles before leaving as the show came to an end.

+Aftermath

+Three years later in the same city, at Forbidden Door, Jay White returned and attacked David Finlay from behind costing The Dogs (a former Bullet Club subfaction named War Dogs) their the AEW World Tag Team Championship match against Adam Copeland and Christian Cage with the help of Bang Bang Gang (formerly Bullet Club Gold) when White performed the Switchblade on Finlay, allowing Cope and Christian to retain the tag titles.